TWO-STROKE TUESDAY | 2006 KTM 250SX FULL TEST

 (1) Power valve.
 Borrowing a page from Yamaha, KTM moved its power valve closer to the piston.
 Yamaha pioneered this trick about six years ago and has moved their power valve incrementally closer with each new model.
 Moving the power valve closer to the piston helps seal off the exhaust ports so that extra volume doesn’t hamper the charge.

-KTM’s power valve flapper used to be closer to the piston as it rose higher in the exhaust port.
+KTM’s power valve flapper used to be closest to the piston as it rose higher in the exhaust port.
 For 2006, it is closest when it is in the down position and farthest away as it swings open.
 This little change adds snap off the bottom (especially when combined with a new main spring on the power valve governor).

 (2) Carburetor.
 KTM was willing to trade some of its massive peak power to gain throttle response in the middle.
 They achieved this with an age-old solution.
 They downsized the bore in their Keihin PWK carb from 38mm to 36mm.
 A smaller venturi is responsive to lower pressure changes, which means it flows fuel sooner and more efficiently at low rpm throttle settings than a big venturi.